 My research interests lie at the intersection of numerical linear algebra, algebraic graph theory, and data science.
-In particular, my work has made notable contributions to the areas of matrix polynomials, the numerical solution of polynomial equations, the rankability of data.
-More recently, I have worked on a combinatorial optimization approach to measuring the rankability of data, and I have developed a novel approach to characterizing digraphs via the numerical range.
+In particular, my work has made notable contributions to the areas of matrix polynomials, the numerical solution of polynomial equations, graph theory, and the rankability of data.
+More recently, I have worked on computational approaches to the zero-forcing number, the strong interlacing property, and the zero-forcing diameter.

 Spectral graph theory has a long and interesting history which intersects the seminal works on the algebraic connectivity, i.e., the second smallest eigenvalue of the graph Laplacian.
 Furthermore, the eigenvalues of the graph Laplacian have been used to characterize graphs and have applications to data mining, image processing, mixing of Markov chains, chromatic numbers, and much more.
 However, there has been far less success in the study of the spectra of directed graphs, which is mainly due to the asymmetry of the associated matrices.